Date

 This isn’t always easy: it’s hard to hold up the mirror and look at our assumptions and judgements.
 But being curious about ourselves — how we’ve each built our own opinions, values, and perspectives — allows us to better understand how others have arrived at theirs.
 Since the practice of citizenship requires interaction with those we’re different from, we must understand how we relate to others, and how they relate to us.
 Ultimately, if citizenship is about actively exploring the question, how shall we be together, we must begin with knowing how we each are part of that “we.”

-SPARK CITIZENSHIP / MAY FOCUS
+SPARK CITIZENSHIP FOCUS

 Curiosity and Connection

 This is the fourth step to Spark Citizenship — a year-long project to equip more Americans (just like you!) as sparks of civic activity.
-Every month, you’ll dig into a timely theme and receive practical resources, inspiring examples, and grounded encouragement to not only embrace this civic mindset in yourself but also spark it in others.
+You’ll dig into a timely theme and receive practical resources, inspiring examples, and grounded encouragement to not only embrace this civic mindset in yourself but also spark it in others.
 It’s an activating, community-building, and hope-filled antidote to the polarizing pull of the 2024 election.

 Looking for more?
 Start with joining and inviting →

-Your task this month —
+Your task —

-Build habits of of curiosity and connection — first with yourself, and then with others.
+Build habits of curiosity and connection — first with yourself, and then with others.
 Get curious about how you see the world.
 How did my opinions form?
 What do I pay attention to, and what am I missing?
 Where might my assumptions and judgements prevent me from connecting with others?
 Invite this kind of curiosity with those around you, whether through casual conversation or through an organization whose mission is to nurture this kind of activity.
 Create a culture — no matter how small — where this practice of reflection and connection becomes the norm.

 Resource library —

-Over the month, we’ll be adding new ideas, tips, conversation prompts, inspiring stories, and other content to help you practice the civic skill of developing and practicing this civic skill.
+We’ll be adding new ideas, tips, conversation prompts, inspiring stories, and other content to help you practice the civic skill of developing and practicing this civic skill.

 Develop your skills to cultivate a culture of connection